Elba

 Elba (isola d'Elba, [ˈiːzola ˈdelba]; Ilva) is a Mediterranean island in Tuscany, Italy, 10 km from the coastal town of Piombino on the Italian mainland, and the largest island of the Tuscan Archipelago.
 It is also part of the Arcipelago Toscano National Park, and the third largest island in Italy, after Sicily and Sardinia.
 It is located in the Tyrrhenian Sea about 50 km east of the French island of Corsica.

 The island is part of the province of Livorno and is divided into seven municipalities, with a total population of about 30,000 inhabitants which increases considerably during the summer.
 The municipalities are Portoferraio (which is also the island's principal town), Campo nell'Elba, Capoliveri, Marciana, Marciana Marina, Porto Azzurro, and Rio.

-Elba was the site of Napoleon's first exile, from 1814 to 1815.
+It is famous for being the site of Napoleon's first exile, from 1814 to 1815.

 Geography

 Elba is the largest remaining stretch of land from the ancient tract that once connected the Italian peninsula to Corsica.
 The northern coast faces the Ligurian Sea, the eastern coast the Piombino Channel, the southern coast the Tyrrhenian Sea, and the Corsica Channel divides the western tip of the island from neighbouring Corsica.